po1sigala/live/01-Class-Content/20-React/03-Algorithms/01-maximum-continuous-subarray/README.md

      var arr1 = [-1, 2]
      ```

-  *  In the case above, the array only contains two integers so the maximum sum will be the sum of both integers or 1.
+  *  In the case above, the array only contains two integers, so the maximum sum will be the sum of both integers, or 1.

   * See the following array for an example: